DevSa3eed/DevSa3eed.github.io/index.md

               <div class="tm-contact-item">
                 <i class="fas fa-5x fa-building tm-contact-item-icon"></i>
                 <p class="mb-0">
-                  You can absolutely feel free to use Mini Profile for your web page or any usage for your website.
+                  You can absolutely feel free to use My Poftfolio for your web page or any usage for your website.
                 </p>
               </div>